 Pursuant to Section 102.3 of the Regulations of the Commissioner of Education, "Building principals are responsible for administering department examinations and maintaining the integrity of examination content and programs, in accordance with directions and procedures established by the commissioner."
 Accordingly, the building principal is responsible for all aspects of the school's test administration and must take appropriate measures both to prevent, as much as possible, and to investigate all security breaches and irregularities associated with the administration and scoring of the test.
-In addition, the principal must report the following testing irregularities and misconduct by students, in writing on school letterhead and signed by the principal, to OSA via fax to 518-474-1989 or by e-mail to emscassessinfo@nysed.gov.
+In addition, the principal must report the following testing irregularities and misconduct by students, in writing on school letterhead and signed by the principal, to OSA via fax to 518-474-1989 or by email to emscassessinfo@nysed.gov.

-- All student infractions of the Department's policy prohibiting the possession or use of cell phones and other communications devices during State tests. - All confirmed cases of students cheating. - All interruptions of test sessions including those caused by power outages or fire alarms. - All instances in which a State test is administered without Department authorization on a date outside of the published statewide administration or makeup schedule. - All instances in which scorers do not rate State tests in accordance with the scoring materials provided by the Department. - All cases in which student test books or answer sheets are lost prior to either the scoring of the tests or submission of the answer sheets to the RIC or large-city scanning center. - All instances of school officials or staff members providing students with other nonstandard test administrations, unrelated to cheating.
+- All student infractions of the Department's policy prohibiting the possession or use of cell phones and other communications devices during State tests. - All confirmed cases of students cheating. - All interruptions of test sessions, including those caused by power outages or fire alarms. - All instances in which a State test is administered without Department authorization on a date outside of the published statewide administration or makeup schedule. - All instances in which scorers do not rate State tests in accordance with the scoring materials provided by the Department. - All cases in which student test books or answer sheets are lost prior to either the scoring of the tests or submission of the answer sheets to the RIC or large-city scanning center. - All instances of school officials or staff members providing students with unauthorized/ inappropriate testing accommodations or tools. - All instances of school officials or staff members providing students with other nonstandard test administrations, unrelated to cheating.